Skip to content

 Diagram of the Claude Artifacts side panel showing code and a live preview beside the chat conversation

-Artifact types: Claude Artifacts examples
+Artifact types: what Claude can render

 The panel is not limited to code.
 These are the artifact types Claude creates today — a useful set of Claude Artifacts examples to know before you start: